alpaka-group/llama/README.md

 Doxygen generated API documentation is located here: https://alpaka-group.github.io/llama/

+We submitted a preprint on LLAMA to arXiv here: https://arxiv.org/abs/2106.04284.

 We gave a talk on LLAMA at CERN's Compute Accelerator Forum on 2021-05-12.
 The video recording (starting at 40:00) and slides are available here: